maxdarling/cs197-project/README.md

 A Seven Dimensional Analysis of Hashing Methods and Its Implications on the Querying Process which can be found here: http://www.vldb.org/pvldb/vol9/p96-richter.pdf, we decided it was the best choice.
-The source code for the hashtables, which are all of the form [Table Name Here].hpp all come from our parent paper's authors, and was graciously sent to us by Professor Dittrich.
+The source code for the hashtables, which are all of the form [Table Name Here].hpp all come from our parent paper's authors and was graciously sent to us by Professor Dittrich.

 ***Data Generation***

 Data generation for 2 data distrubutions are supported - `dense` and `sparse`.
 `dense` is defined as keys `[1,n]` for a given `n`.
-`sparse` is defined as `n` random keys in the range `[1,n]`
+`sparse` is defined as `n` random keys in the range `[1,n]` ed
 `data.py` is the file to generate data sets.
 Usage is as follows:

 `python3 data.py -[sparse/dense] n`.